aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Centipede.md

 ## Assumptions
 It is assumed this enemy gets loaded with [SurviveWith10](../../Damage%20pipeline/AttackProperty.md) in their [weakness](../../Actors%20states/Enemy%20features.md#weakness) as it is necessary for the low `hp` phase transition move to work.

-It is also assumed for the same reason that `Beetle` is present in the player party.
+It is also assumed for the same reason that `Beetle` is present in the player party at `playerdata[1]`.

 ## `data` usage
 At the start of the action, if `data` is null or empty, it's initialised to be 3 element with a starting value of 0.